REBREATHERS are the HOTTEST Thing to come along for divers in A LONG TIME!!!

 Minimum 50 logged dives.

-Instructor Craig Willemsen, with over 15 years experience diving and teaching rebreather divers, conducts our rebreather courses.
+Instructor Craig Willemsen, has been diving and teaching rebreather divers since the late 1990's.
 Craig has over 2500 logged rebreather dives all over the world, come learn from one of the best!

 Why all the training?
 Our goal is to have you "over-learn" the basics so you are completely comfortable with your rebreather.
 We go over and above the minimum training standards required by the certifying authorities.

-AND we offer rebreather-friendly dive trips for like-minded rebreather divers!
+AND we offer rebreather-friendly dive trips for like-minded rebreather divers.
+See why we have rebreathers users from all over the country diving with us!

 Wondering whether rebreathers are the next logical step for you?
 We've set up this guide to help you decide.
 Benefits of Diving a Rebreather Longer Bottom Time.